MicrosoftDocs/learn/learn-pr/azure/backup-restore-azure-sql/includes/2-protect-database-with-backup.md

 - **Differential backups**: In a differential backup, everything that changed since the last full backup is backed up.
 SQL Database makes a differential backup every 12 hours.
 - **Transactional backups**: In a transactional backup, the contents of the transaction logs are backed up.
 SQL Database makes a transaction log backup every five to 10 minutes.
 Transactional backups enable administrators to restore up to a specific point in time, which includes the moment before data was mistakenly deleted.

-These backups can be used to restore an existing database, restore a deleted database up to the point in time when it was deleted, restore the database to an alternative location or region, and to restore a database from a long-term backup using Long Term Retention (LTR).
+These backups can be used to restore an existing database, restore a deleted database up to the point in time when it was deleted, restore the database to an alternative location or region, and to restore a database from a long-term backup using long term retention (LTR).
 When a failure occurs, you may lose changes from up to five minutes ago, if the live transaction logs are lost.
 If the transaction logs are intact, you can restore up to the moment that the failure occurred.

 ## Backups and service tiers